-- (a) In case of any difference of meaning or implication between the text of this subdivision and any caption, illustration, summary table or illustrative table, the text shall control. - (b) The word "shall" is always mandatory and not discretionary; the word "may" is permissive. - (c) Words used in the present tense shall include the future and words used in the singular number shall include the plural and the plural the singular, unless the context clearly indicates the contrary. - (d) The word "person" includes an individual, a corporation, a partnership, an incorporated association, or any other similar entity. - (e) Unless the context clearly indicates the contrary, where a regulation involves two (2) or more items, conditions, provisions, or events connected by the conjunction "and," "or" or "either ... or" the conjunction shall be interpreted as follows: - (1) And indicates that all the connected terms, conditions, provisions or events shall apply. - (2) Or indicates that the connected items, conditions, provisions or events may apply singly or in any combination. - (3) Either ... or indicates that the connected items, conditions, provisions or events shall apply singly but not in combination. - (f) The word "includes" shall not limit a term to the specific example but is intended to extend its meaning to all other instances or circumstances of like kind or character.
+(1a) In case of any difference of meaning or implication between the text of this subdivision and any caption, illustration, summary table, or illustrative table, the text shall control.

+(2b) The word "shall" is always mandatory and not discretionary; the word "may" is permissive.

+(3c) Words used in the present tense shall include the future and words used in the singular number shall include the plural and the plural the singular, unless the context clearly indicates the contrary.

+(4d) The word "person" includes an individual, a corporation, a partnership, an incorporated association, or any other similar entity.

+(5e) Unless the context clearly indicates the contrary, where a regulation involves two (2) or more items, conditions, provisions, or events connected by the conjunction "and," "or," or "either \dots or," the conjunction shall be interpreted as follows:

+(1)a.
+And indicates that all the connected terms, conditions, provisions, or events shall apply.

+(2)b.
+Or indicates that the connected items, conditions, provisions, or events may apply singly or in any combination.

+(3)e.
+Either ... or indicates that the connected items, conditions, provisions, or events shall apply singly but not in combination.

+$(6\underline{f})$ The word "includes" shall not limit a term to the specific example but is intended to extend its meaning to all other instances or circumstances of like kind or character.

 Sec.
-23-28.
+23-58.
 Findings and declarations.

-(a) The board of county commissioners finds that new development in the unincorporated areas of the county requires additional governmental services and facilities, including specifically law enforcement services provided by the county sheriff.
-It is the policy of the board, as set forth in the comprehensive plan, that new development should be permitted to occur only where an adequate level of governmental services and facilities, such as law enforcement, can be provided.
+(a) The board of county commissioners finds that new development in the unincorporated area of the county requires additional governmental services and facilities, including specifically fire and rescue services provided by the county fire rescue department.
+It is the policy of the board, as set forth in the comprehensive plan, that new development should be permitted to occur only where an adequate level of governmental services and facilities, such as fire and rescue services, can be provided.